automated-markets/bsp-protocol/README.md

 etc...

 ## Who is this for?
-Initially, the organisations that would use the BSP Protocol are Building Owners (or agents that represent them), Councils and Central Government (via MHCLG).
+Initially, the organisations that would use the BSP Protocol are Building Owners (or agents that represent them), Councils and Central Government (e.g. MHCLG).

 * Building owners feed data into the system
 * Councils reads data about buildings within their jurisdiction